Pediatric Emergency Physicians, Kapiolani Medical Specialists

 Special Accomplishments: While at Texas Children's, he designed a quality improvement program to enhance early recognition and team-based resuscitation of patients with suspected sepsis.
 This multidisciplinary project, currently in publication for a national journal, was recognized at the 2010 Pediatric Academic Societies annual meeting and the 2009 AAP PEM Leadership Conference as a key example of a quality initiative at a U.S. children's hospital.

 Assistant Professor of Pediatrics.
-He joined the pediatric emergency medicine (PEM) division at Kapiolani in 2010, after completed a fellowship at Baylor and Texas Children's Hospital in Houston.
-He is looking forward to a change of scenery and pace after serving as chief fellow in PEM in the largest children's hospital in the nation.
-Prior to medical school, he served as a park ranger in the National Park Service in Utah and Montana, working in law enforcement, wilderness emergency medical services and rescue, and even some grizzly bear management.
-He is board certified in pediatrics and will soon be taking the board certification exam in pediatric emergency medicine.
+Prior to medical school, he served as a park ranger in the National Park Service in Utah and Montana, working in law enforcement and wilderness emergency medical services and rescue.
+He is board certified in pediatrics and pediatric emergency medicine.
 He is a member of the American Academy of Pediatrics (AAP) and American College of Emergency Physicians.
 He is certified as a provider in PALS, ACLS, and ATLS.
-He has several journal article publications, textbook publications, and national meeting presentations, including work in newborn ED return visit patterns and a clinical trial of a novel infrared venipuncture device.
-This multidisciplinary project was published in the journal Pediatrics in 2011.
+He has several journal article publications, textbook publications, and national meeting presentations, including work in early recognition of pediatric sepsis, newborn ED utilization, and a clinical trial of a novel infrared venipuncture device.

 Travis Hong, MD